 - The main database, containing detailed information about each landslide.
 This is accessible only to registered users, with the intent being that these are limited to Professional Engineering Geologists (PEngGeol) or others with similar levels of understanding about landslides.
 Registered users can access it here: https://app.facilitytwin.com/

-Only physical attributes of the landslide are recorded, to avoid hosting confidential information.
-The Landslide ID can be used within organisations to link the landslide to this confidential information.
+- Only physical attributes of the landslide are recorded, to avoid hosting confidential information.
+The Landslide ID can be used within organisations to link the landslide to any confidential information.

 - Reports, sketches, photographs etc. can be attached to the record.

 - Ground investigation data can be entered into the New Zealand Geotechnical Database and represented in this database.

 - The mapping can be provided as a Web Map Service into client organisations to show the landslide inventory within internal systems.